Toggle: English / Spanish

 - Genetic test for the defect associated with this condition

 The goal of treatment is to reduce the risk of atherosclerotic heart disease.
-Those who inherit only one copy of the defective gene may respond well to diet changes combined with statin drugs.
+People who get only one copy of the defective gene from their parents may do well with diet changes and statin drugs.

-Here are some ways to cut saturated fat our of your diet:
+Here are some ways to cut saturated fat out of your diet:

 - Eat less beef, chicken, pork, and lamb

-You can reduce the amount of cholesterol you eat by eliminating egg yolks and organ meats.
+You can lower the amount of cholesterol you eat by eliminating egg yolks and organ meats such as liver.

-If lifestyle changes do not change your cholesterol levels or you have a very high risk of this condition, your doctor may recommend medication.
-There are several types of drugs available to help lower blood cholesterol levels, and they work in different ways.
+If lifestyle changes do not change your cholesterol level or you have a very high risk of this condition, your doctor may recommend that you take medicines.
+There are several types of drugs available to help lower blood cholesterol level, and they work in different ways.
 Some are better at lowering LDL cholesterol, some are good at lowering triglycerides, while others help raise HDL cholesterol.

 Other cholesterol-lowering medicines include:

 - Bile acid-sequestering resins